Free Saltwater Florida Fishing License (Resident Shoreline)

 What you still might need

-2. Carry a digital or printed proof of your license while fishing, along with valid ID proving Florida residency.
+- Save or print your license confirmation and carry digital or printed proof while fishing, along with valid ID proving Florida residency.

 License-free saltwater fishing days